 What do you do at PSS and how long have you been here?
-I am an educator in the Sage’s (grades K/1).
+I am an educator working with the Sage’s and Maples.
 I’ve been involved with the PSS community since 2009, during which time I’ve worked with all the age groups and taught art.

 What initially attracted you to work at PSS and what do you value about working here now?
 Kyla brought me along one day from an after-school program we worked at together.
 Initially, I wasn’t sure if this school was the place for me, but over the years I’ve come to see what a magical place it is.
 In many ways, it reflects the accepting and inclusive world I hope and work to create.
 No matter where my life leads, I’ll always be connected to this community in some way.

 Which educator has influenced you the most in your life, and how?
 The educators that I’ve met and worked with at PSS have been the best educators I know and they continually support and guide my teaching practice.